hereisderek/CP65S/README.md

-4. ~~instant wake: Wake reason: GLAN. fixed USB cut off after wake.~~ ~~sleep is now working, however we won't be able to wake up on mouse/keyboard press, it's no big deal but I'll try to fix it when i have the time.~~ wake up by keyboard should be working now, but mouse is still no go
+4. ~~instant wake: Wake reason: GLAN. fixed USB cut off after wake.~~ ~~sleep is now working, however we won't be able to wake up on mouse/keyboard press, it's no big deal but I'll try to fix it when i have the time.~~ wake up by keyboard should be working now(?), but mouse is still no go

 5. ~~https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/page-89#post-1575595~~